 The truck is well constructed with a reverse kingpin and is quite responsive to support sharp turns.
 Remember, you can always tighten or loosen the trucks for your comfort.

-The wheels are big, soft, having the standard size (70mm) and big contact patch to offer adequate grip on the road.
+The wheels are big, and soft, having the standard size (70mm) and a big contact patch to offer adequate grip on the road.

 Although it’s a longboard and doesn’t offer a kicktail, its compact size lets you reposition it effortlessly.

 In a nutshell, the Playshion drop-through is a perfect board for someone starting longboarding in terms of performance, price, graphics, etc. Had it been a bit longer, I would have listed it on top of some of the previous options I reviewed here.

 When it’s about finding a budget option without compromising the performance, Palyshion 39″ longboard is something you must try.

 - Amazingly easy to learn in a quick time.